Honduras judge says ex-president can be extradited to US

 Before the decision was announced, court spokesman Melvin Duarte said that during a hearing earlier in the day, Hernández addressed the court.
 “In general terms he argued about the motives that have led to this extradition process against him, which he and his wife have said publicly,” Duarte said.

 Hernández has maintained that statements against him have been made by drug traffickers extradited by his government who wanted to seek revenge against him.
-He has denied any ties to drug traffickers.
+He denies having any ties to drug traffickers.

 He will have an opportunity to appeal the extradition decision.